volunteers-crm/.github/profile/README.md

 ![dragon code volunteers](https://preview.dragon-code.pro/the-dragon-code/volunteers-crm.svg?background=f9322c)

+> [!WARNING]
+>
+> The project has been frozen indefinitely due to lack of interest from the surrounding community.
+>
+> Currently, the frontend part of the project is about 90% complete and the backend part is about 10% complete.

 > We are just starting work on this project 🙂

 Most volunteers do not have their own resource for quick and high-quality management of incoming applications and tracking the status of their implementation.